WordPress/gutenberg/packages/components/src/border-control/border-control/README.md

 ### `width`: `string`

 Controls the visual width of the `BorderControl`.
+It has no effect if the `isCompact` prop is set to `true`.

 - Required: No